Les Cités obscures: Related works

+Le Mystère d'Urbicande was written by Belgian author and Obscure fan Thierry Smolderen (under the pseudonym Professeur R. de Brok), purports to be a scientific essay bent to debunk the events of La fièvre d'Urbicande.
+The text is heavily annotated in emotional handwriting by Eugen Robick, the main character of La fièvre d'Urbicande who is now locked up in Brüsel's Sixth Hospice, the city's mental asylum.
+Schuiten contributed the book's illustrations under the pen-name Robert Louis Marie de la Barque (whereas the French word barque, meaning barge or rowboat in English, translates to schuiten in Dutch).

 The volume Voyages en Utopie (2000) presents the ongoing and completed work carried on by these two authors, in parallel with the Cités obscures series.
 Another book Schuiten and Peeters collaborated on in reference to Les Cités obscures is Les Portes du Possible (2005).

 Worldbuilding

 The world (or "continent", according to the authors) of the Cités obscures forms a disparate grouping of cities located on a "counter-Earth", which is invisible from our Earth because it is situated exactly opposite it on the other side of the Sun.
 A map illustrated on the final page of Les Murailles de Samaris first hinted at the extent of this alternate world, and a full world map shown in the opening pages of La Fièvre d'Urbicande labeled many more city names.
 Next, L'Archiviste, an oversized poster book, illustrated many of these cities in a series of decontextualized images.
 Some of the images from L'Archiviste were revisited in later albums or stories, while others remain unexplored.
 In 1996, Le Guide des Cités was published, presented as a guide book which catalogued the cities of this world as tourist destinations.

 Although these books are similar to spinoff media used in transmedia storytelling in media franchises, Les Cités obscures departs from such conventions by keeping its fictional universe "open" and "ad hoc" in nature.
-There are no central characters or locations, there is no overarching narrative, and there are few or no connections between stories of individual albums.
+There are no central characters or locations, and no overarching narrative; gaps between stories of individual albums leave intervening events to the imagination.
 Commentary on the series has also emphasized the absence of a bible for the setting.

 The openness of the Cités obscures setting has allowed readers to participate in worldbuilding, especially after the authors introduced the notion that travel between the two worlds is possible by means of "gates" (portes) called Obscure Passages.
 These are mostly to be found in buildings and constructions similar or identical to each other on both planets, whereas the distinct architectural style of a structure makes it a potential candidate to harbor an Obscure Passage to an Obscure City whose distinct style it resembles.